FaimMedia/composer-override/README.md

 Please note that `php-cli` 5.6+ should be installed on your system, as well as [Composer](https://getcomposer.org/download/).

+Run the following script on any Linux based machine:
+If you wish a different path than `/usr/local/bin` you can modify the last two lines.

 ```bash
 wget https://raw.githubusercontent.com/FaimMedia/composer-override/master/composer-override -nv -O composer-override